ipld/ipld/specs/advanced-data-layouts/prollytree/spec.md

 This is in order to avoid attacks that make chunks larger than necessary.
 The size is calculated from the size of the `bytes` when encoding a prolly tree node.

+### `ProllyTreeConfig.cidVersion`

+This is the version number for the CID version that should be used for encoding links in the tree.
+It is reccommended to use version `1`.

 ### `ProllyTreeConfig.codec`

 This is the multicodec code for the codec to use when encoding the tree.